whaakman/azure-docs.nl-nl/articles/virtual-machines/windows/change-availability-set.md

     $vmName = "myVM"
     $newAvailSetName = "myAvailabilitySet"

-# Get the details of the VM to be moved to the Availablity Set
+# Get the details of the VM to be moved to the Availability Set
     $originalVM = Get-AzureRmVM `
        -ResourceGroupName $resourceGroup `
        -Name $vmName